obarthel/amiga-smbfs/README.md

 In order to connect to an *SMB* share, the server requires that a user name is provided.
 If you omit the user name, the **smbfs** program will use `GUEST` as a replacement.

 If you do provide a user name, **it must not be longer than 63 characters**.
-Unless you use the `CHANGEUSERNAMECASE=NO` option the name you provide will be translated to all upper case characters.
+Unless you use the `CHANGEUSERNAMECASE=NO` option, the name you provide will be translated to all upper case characters.

-You need not provide for a user name on the command line.
+You do not need to provide a user name on the command line.
 Alternatively, you may configure an environment variable whose contents will be used instead.
 The variable could be set up like this:

 <pre>
 SetEnv smbfs_username *your user name*
 Copy ENV:smbfs_username ENVARC:
 </pre>

 You may also use the `smbfs_user` environment variable in place of the `smbfs_username` variable.
-The two are aliases for one another, but **smbfs** will read only one of the two.
+The two are aliases for one another, but **smbfs** will read just one of the two.

 #### 5.1.3. `PASSWORD/K`

 You may not need to provide a password in order to connect to an *SMB* share.
 If you omit it, the **smbfs** program will use an empty password.

-You need not provide for a password on the command line.
+You do need to provide a password on the command line.
 Alternatively, you may configure an environment variable whose contents will be used instead.
 The variable could be set up like this:

 <pre>
 SetEnv smbfs_password *your password*